alopezz/brindex/README.md

 theory, it's really only intended to be run locally as that's what the original use case requires.

-To launch the server, run `loser` with the appropriate command line arguments (see `loser --help`).
+To launch the server, run `brindex` with the appropriate command line arguments (see `brindex --help`).
 With the server running, it's possible to use `pip` and related tools by including the local index's URL (`http://localhost:8000`).
 Typically, that would mean adding `--extra-index-url http://localhost:8000` to the `pip` invocation or to a `requirements.txt` file.